 If you are the victim of an unlawful search or seizure by police, then you and your California criminal defense attorney can ask the court to exclude this evidence in your case.
 This is what is known as the “exclusionary rule.”12

-In order to help you better understand when police can legally search your car or truck in California, our California criminal defense attorneys will address the following:
+In order to help you better understand your rights, our California criminal defense attorneys will address the following:

 - 1. California Search and Seizure Laws and the “Reasonable Expectation of Privacy”